gw-ospo/curioss-patterns/student-outreach-strategy.md

 ## Organize 'First Contribution' Workshops

 'First Contribution' Workshops offer a simple introduction to open source and demonstrate open source fundamentals in an engaging way.

 Organize a workshop where students can learn a simple activity that can be uploaded onto a public website.

 ## Host Movie Nights

 Host movie screening events where students can relax and learn about open source.
-Screening movies like ["The Internet's Own Boy,"](https://www.youtube.com/watch?v=9vz06QO3UkQ) a documentary about Aaron Swartz, can inspire conversation about building community and collaborations.
+Screening movies like [The Internet's Own Boy](https://www.youtube.com/watch?v=9vz06QO3UkQ), a documentary about Aaron Swartz, can inspire conversation about building community and collaborations.

 # Resulting Context